 The dredge spoil disposal operations at the Kirkcaldy spoil ground pre-date the SPA and SAC designations and there is no evidence to suggest that the past and current disposal operations at Kirkcaldy managed by Forth Ports have impacted the integrity of designated sites, supported species or resulted in other significant environmental impacts either alone or cumulatively with other activities in the area.
-Any significant future developments within the Firth of Forth are likely to be subject to assessment of significant environmental effects through the appropriate consenting processes.
+Any new developments within the Firth of Forth are likely to be subject to assessment of significant environmental effects through the appropriate consenting processes.

-APPENDIX C CONSULTEE RESPONSES (EXTRACTS FROM LETTERS/EMAILS RECEIVED)
+APPENDIX C SUMMARY OF CONSULTEE RESPONSES

+C1 EXTRACTS FROM LETTERS/EMAILS RECEIVED